 Please use the invoice number or student’s name as a reference.

-Our SunSmart policy requires students to wear a hat in Term 1 and Term 4 during recess, lunch and any outside activity.
+Our sunsmart policy requires students to wear a hat in terms 1, 3 and 4 during recess, lunch and any outside activity.
 Students who do not have a hat will be asked to play in a designated shade area.

 We believe that a school dress code is important because it: